linode/docs/docs/guides/development/frameworks/phoenix/using-phoenix-framework/index.md

 [Phoenix](https://www.phoenixframework.org/) is a web application development framework, similar in its approach to frameworks like [Ruby on Rails](/docs/guides/ruby-on-rails-apache-debian/) and [Django](https://www.djangoproject.com/).

-Like these, the Phoenix framework is a server-side solution.
+Like these other frameworks, the Phoenix framework is a server-side solution.
 And like many modern web development frameworks, Phoenix uses a model-view-controller (MVC) architectural pattern for application development.

 These modern frameworks aim to increase developer efficiency, streamlining the process of constructing dynamic web applications.
 With the MVC pattern and a host of other tools, such frameworks make it easier for developers to structure their applications.